DKenefake/dkenefake.github.io/_posts/2021-07-30-mpp_portfolio.md

 mu = numpy.random.rand(n)/100
 ```

 Here is the problem that we are going to be tackling in this post.
+Some of the constraints have been noticeably modified.
+This is due to a standard preprocessing pass from the solver that I am using.
+This modification increases numerical stability for ill-conditioned optimization problems but has nearly no effect in this case.

 $$
 \begin{align*}